SemTalkOnline/SemTalkOnline/README.md

   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_EN/main/images/Picture1.png" width="600">
 </picture>

-- Database and repository can be custom built for the customer if desired.
+- Databases and Repositories can be custom built for the customer if desired.
 - Roles:
   - Viewer = Read-Only mode
   - Editor = Modeler
   - Administrator = Customization of the GUI
-- Interface can be customized via options in language and layout.
+- User interface can be customized via options in language and layout.

 <hr>